pcfx-devel/PC-FX_Programming_Notes/README.md

 variables and each function is free to destry them, without pushing them on the stack - so it is the calling function's responsibility to push them on the stack if needed.
  - r6-r19 are "caller saved"
- - r26-r29 are propsed to be "caller saved" in future

 Some regiaters are BY CONVENTION preserved, meaning that called functions are obligated to push them on the stack if they are used within the function.